nmbock/Flappy/README.md

 Flappy Bird is a mobile game where you embody a flying bird.
 You have to avoid the incoming pipes.
 In the computer version I made, the mechanism is simple.
 You just have to press SPACE to go up.

 ## To get started:
-you need to have python installed on your computer, then you need a virtual environment to use the pygame library:
+you need to have python installed on your computer, then you need a virtual environment to use the pygame library.
+In the directory where you cloned the repository, in the command prompt do :
 ```sh
 python -m venv venv
 ```
-then:
+then :
 ```sh
 pip install pygame
 ```
-finally:
+finally :
 ```sh
 python main.py
 ```